 Among the meetings attended during the fair, Lorenza Panunzi also attended the event organised by AIAS – Italian Sustainable Agrivoltaics Association, dedicated to the Italy's role in the European and international agrivoltaic landscape.

-The meeting addressed different aspects of the sector, from the regulatory framework for the market, up to the issues of social acceptability, from the research and of the operational experiences matured in the field.
+The meeting addressed various aspects of the sector, from regulatory framework to the market, up to the themes of thesocial acceptability, from the research and of the operational experiences matured in the field.

-The reference to the concrete experiences highlighted how agrivoltaics is progressively moving from an experimental field to an operational field, where the plant management becomes a central question.
+The reference to concrete experiences has highlighted how agrivoltaics is progressively moving from an experimental field to an operational sphere, where plant management becomes a central issue.

 Data and quality in the life cycle of plants

-Another moment of comparison was theencounter organized by Synergy together with TÜV Italia, entitled “Quality, data, and innovation for renewable and intelligent energy sources”.
+Another moment of comparison was the meeting organized by Synergy together with TÜV Italia, entitled “Quality, data, and innovation for renewable and intelligent energy sources”.

-The seminar addressed the topic of increasing complexity of energy assets and the need for integrate design, data management And performance control long the entire life cycle of the systems.
+The seminar addressed the issue of the growing complexity of energy assets and the need for integrate design, data management and performance control throughout the entire life cycle of the systems.

-During the interventions it emerged that the energy transition requires increasingly integrated systems And processes capable of combine engineering, independent verification And digitization of assets.
+During the interventions it emerged that the energy transition requires increasingly integrated systems and processes capable of combine engineering, independent verification and asset digitization.

-In this scenario, the availability Of reliable data And of structured monitoring tools becomes a decisive element not only for improve the quality of projects, but also to make more transparent and verifiable there plant management over time.
+In this scenario, the availability of reliable data and of structured monitoring tools becomes a decisive element not only to improve the quality of projects, but also to make more transparent and verifiable plant management over time.

 A comparison that looks at management over time